 Resilient watersheds and healthy ecosystems, including forested and vegetated wetlands, have the ability to recover promptly from flooding events74 and, in fact, experience beneficial inundation annually as part of the natural flood cycle.
 Such floodplains perform a vital function-water retention-during periods of heavy rainfall.
 Louisiana's vast network of natural ecosystems protects and enhances the state's resilience to floods and other natural hazards.
 The state relies on the robust functioning of forests, grasslands, wetlands, floodplains, and other natural areas to absorb and detain flood waters, enhance water quality, recharge aquifers, and buffer the impact of coastal storms and wind events.
-These ecosystems also support a vast array of commercially, culturally and recreationally important fish, wildlife and plant species that sustain many critical industries in Louisiana and provide critical ecological diversity.
-Unfortunately, there are many risks to the integrity of Louisiana's varied habitats and the ecosystem services and flood mitigation functions they provide.
+These ecosystems also support a vast array of commercially, culturally and recreationally important fish, wildlife and plant species that sustain many critical industries in Louisiana's varied habitats and the ecosystem services and flood mitigation functions they provide.
 These risks include sedimentation, erosion, and subsidence, as well as aspects of development practices such as the addition of impervious surfaces to the floodplain, disruption of watershed connectivity or the alteration of natural hydrology.